neu-cs4530/spring24-project-s24-group-201/README.md

 For ease of debugging, you might also set the environmental variable `NEXT_PUBLIC_TOWN_DEV_MODE=true`.
 When set to `true`, the frontend will automatically connect to the town with the friendly name "DEBUG_TOWN" (creating one if needed), and will *not* try to connect to the Twilio API.
 This is useful if you want to quickly test changes to the frontend (reloading the page and re-acquiring video devices can be much slower than re-loading without Twilio).

+You will also need to add a firebase API key: `FIREBASE_API_KEY` to connect to firebase and be able to make queries to the database.

 ### Running the frontend